Imperfect Vegan: Eating Foods or Drinks that used Animal By-Products in their Production Process (Sugar, Beer, Wine and Other Beverages)May 07, 2020

 Other kinds of liquid sweeteners like agave, maple syrup, rice syrup, etc.

-A little note on brown sugar, in many cases brown sugar is just white sugar coated in molasses for added color and flavour, but brown sugar that is simply ground panela or raw sugar cane hasn’t been processed through bone char
+A little note on brown sugar, in many cases brown sugar is just white sugar coated in molasses for added color and flavor, but brown sugar that is simply ground panela or raw sugar cane hasn’t been processed through bone char

 Wine, beer or other alcoholic beverages